ensisoft/archive/README.md

 basic-light
 ===========

-This is an old test application that I wrote for an OpenGL ES1 driver project.
+This is an old OpenGL ES1 test application.

 gate-protect
 ============